pnnl/ruleset-checking-tool/docs/ruleset_functions/get_fan_system_object_supply_return_exhaust_relief_total_kW_CFM.md

 # get_fan_system_object_supply_return_exhaust_relief_total_kW_CFM

 **Description:** Get the supply, return, exhaust, and relief total fan power and CFM associated with a fan system object.
 The function returns a dictionary that saves the supply, return, exhaust, and relief fan power has a list and the saves the supply, return, exhaust, and relief cfm as a list {"Fan_Power": [supply fan power kW, return fan power kW, exhaust fan power kW, relief fan power kW], "Fan_CFM": [supply fan power CFM, return fan power CFM, exhaust fan power CFM, relief fan power CFM]}.
 Values will be equal to zero where not defined for a fan system.
+For CFM values this function assumes that all fans associated with the supply_fans object are in parallel (i.e., if multiple fans the cfm is additive.).

 **Inputs:**
 - **B-RMI,P-RMI**: To calculate the supply, return, exhaust, and relief total fan power and CFM associated with a fan system object sent to this function.
 - **fan_system_obj**: The fan system object sent to this function.

 **Returns:**
 - **get_fan_system_object_supply_return_exhaust_relief_total_kW_CFM**: The function calculates and return the supply, return, exhaust, and relief total fan power and CFM associated with the fan system object sent to this function.
 The function returns a dictionary that saves the supply, return, exhaust, and relief fan power has a list and the saves the supply, return, exhaust, and relief cfm as a list {"Fan_Power": [supply fan power kW, return fan power kW, exhaust fan power kW, relief fan power kW], "Fan_CFM": [supply fan power CFM, return fan power CFM, exhaust fan power CFM, relief fan power CFM]}.
 Values will be equal to zero where not defined for a fan system.
+For CFM values this function assumes that all fans associated with the supply_fans object are in parallel (i.e., if multiple fans the cfm is additive.).

 **Function Call:**
 1. get_fan_object_electric_power